Draft King

 Draft King (ドラフトキング, Dorafuto Kingu) is a Japanese manga series written and illustrated by Tetsurō Kuromatsu.
 It began serialization in Shueisha's Grand Jump magazine in November 2018.
 A live-action television drama adaptation aired from April to June 2023.

 Media

 Manga

 Written and illustrated by Tetsurō Kuromatsu, Draft King began serialization in Shueisha's Grand Jump magazine on November 21, 2018.
-Its chapters have been collected into twenty-three tankōbon volumes as of November 2025.
+Its chapters have been collected into twenty-six tankōbon volumes as of August 2026.